 SkyTeam members Aeromexico and ITA Airways team up to bring you an outstanding business class fare from Madrid to Mexico City.
-With a stop in Rome (or Guadalajara) you can cross the Atlantic twice in Aeromexico’s business class for just €1,406.
-Sadly, tickets for this fare are only sold by online travel agencies.
+With a stop in Rome (or Guadalajara) you can cross the Atlantic twice in Aeromexico’s business class for just €1,345.

 Our availability calendar highlights all possible flight dates at the lowest price for trips up to 28 days.
-It will forward you to our Skyscanner with your selected flight dates.
+It will forward you to Skyscanner or Aeromexico.
+You can book direct with the airline or check what OTAs have to offer, as they sell these tickets up to €50 cheaper:

 This fare does not apply to Aeromexico’s nonstop services between the two cities.
 You will always have to change planes once per direction, most likely in Rome both ways.
 Other possible stops include Amsterdam in Europe or Guadalajara and Monterrey and Mexico.
 While this adds to your travel time, it is also beneficial to your mileage earnings and time spent in a lie-flat seat.